 Traumatic Brain Injury: Any injury to the brain is serious and some can have lasting and life changing effects.
 Traumatic brain injury (TBI) is among the most serious, non-fatal workplace accidents, and can leave a worker cognitively impaired and unable to perform their job, or lead an independent lifestyle.
 Common causes of TBI include motor vehicle accidents, slip and falls, and defective equipment.

-York County Workers’ Compensation Lawyers at Chappell, Smith & Arden Advocate on Behalf of Injured Workers
+York County Workers’ Compensation Lawyers at Chappell Smith & Arden, P.A.
+Advocate on Behalf of Injured Workers